GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 longer available.
 In such a scenario, the browser can dynamically let the user sign in to the IdP through a popup window.

-The FedCM dialog will display a message as shown in the following image:
+The FedCM dialog will display a message, as shown in the following image:

 <figure>
   {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/hDf8EI5TBAa42umi7kMu.png", alt="A FedCM dialog suggesting to sign in to the IdP.", width="800", height="449" %}